 Columbia Care EBITDA & Net Profits

-As mentioned, EBITDA should print about 20% for 2022.
-And, as mentioned, there is room for gains here.
+Expectations are for EBITDA to print about 20% for 2022.
+As mentioned, there is room for gains here.
 I will continually point out that there is going to be a lot of M&A activity in cannabis as companies push for improving margins.
 Operating cost reductions and vertical integration across bigger platforms will be a way of improving margins.

 But, for Columbia Care to really become competitive they will need to be more consistent with their output and increase gross margins.
 Then, with reduced operating costs on a relative basis, there will be increases in profitability.

 A goal could easily be set for EBTIDA to reach 30% for 2024.
 There are some companies that are already there within the cannabis sector.
 And, with CapEx expenditures, there will be solid revenue gains going in to the future.